Retirement for Five Generations

 In a multigenerational workplace, how may retirement benefits meet the needs of employees at every age and life stage?

-For the First Time in History, the Workforce Consists of Five Generations of Workers.
+For the First Time in History, the Workforce Consists of Five Generations of Workers

-Creating a retirement solution that meets the needs of employees and encourages contributions to, and participation in, a retirement plan isn’t just a good idea—it’s a strategic business decision.
+Creating a retirement solution that meets the needs of all employees and encourages contributions to, and participation in, a retirement plan isn’t just a good idea—it’s a strategic business decision.
 But today’s workplace is evolving quickly.

-As of 2022, nearly 75% of the U.S. workforce was under the age of 55.
+As of 2023, nearly 77% of the U.S. workforce was under the age of 55.

 As baby boomers retire and Generation Z enters the workforce en masse, employers find themselves facing a critical question: